Champii/Nodulator/README.md

 - Auto add localKey or distantKey field when attached Resource
 - Type inference in schema for default field
 - Abstract class can retrieve every child `Resource`
+- When in Association, if the localKey doesnt exists, it is created on the fly
+- Added a instance.Watch() call, to make the instance to auto-update when part of it change

 ___
 ## ChangeLog